CBIIT/NCI-DOE-Collab-Pilot1-Autoencoder-Node-Saliency/README-technical.md

 It generates the top histogram in Figure 6 in the paper.

 ### Plots
+Plots are generated in the [Plots](./Plots) directory.
 Each of the example generates three plots: the NED curves, the SNS curve and the histogram of the activation values labeled by the two classes on the best classifying node.